-Customer Alert: This site will be experiencing brief outages on Saturday, 03/15/2014, from 5am to noon CST as we update and implement improvements on our network systems.
-We sincerely apologize for any inconvenience and thank you for your patience
+Customer Alert: This site will be experiencing brief outages on Friday, 07/25/2014, from 7 pm to 12 am CST, as we update and implement improvements on our network systems.
+We sincerely apologize for any inconvenience and thank you for your patience.

-Foundations of Sport and Exercise Psychology With Web Study Guide-5th Edition
+Physiology of Sport and Exercise 5th Edition eBook With Web Study Guide

 It is not unusual for athletes to exhibit an “abnormal” ECG due to the effect of exercise training on the anatomy and autonomic control of the heart.
 However, it is important to understand which ECG abnormalities may be physiologic and which are likely to be pathologic.